Nicolae Ceaușescu: Legacy

-Nicolae and Elena Ceaușescu had three children: Valentin Ceaușescu (born 1948), a nuclear physicist; Zoia Ceaușescu (1949–2006), a mathematician; and Nicu Ceaușescu (1951–1996), a physicist.
-After the death of his parents, Nicu Ceaușescu ordered the construction of an Orthodox church, the walls of which are decorated with portraits of his parents.
+The Ceaușescus had three children: Valentin (born 1948), a nuclear physicist; Zoia (1949–2006), a mathematician; and Nicu Ceaușescu (1951–1996), a physicist.
+After the death of his parents, Nicolae Ceaușescu ordered the construction of an Orthodox church, the walls of which are decorated with portraits of his parents.

 Praising the crimes of totalitarian governments and denigrating their victims is forbidden by law in Romania; this includes the Ceaușescu era.
-Dinel Staicu was fined 25,000 lei (approx. 9,000 United States dollars) for praising Ceaușescu and displaying his pictures on his private television channel (3TV Oltenia).
-Nevertheless, according to opinion polls held in 2010, 41% of Romanians would vote for Ceaușescu and 63% think that their lives were better before 1989.
+Dinel Staicu was fined 25,000 lei (approx. 9,000 US dollars) for praising Ceaușescu and displaying his pictures on his private television channel (3TV Oltenia).

+Opinion polls held in 2010 indicated that 41% of Romanians would have voted for Ceaușescu if given the opportunity and 63% felt their lives were better before 1989.
 In 2014, the percentage of those who would vote for Ceaușescu reached 46%.
-On 27 December 2018, a poll was conducted where 64% of people had a good opinion of Ceaușescu.
+On 27 December 2018, a poll found 64% of people had a good opinion of him.

+After Ceaușescu's overthrow, politicians such as Corneliu Vadim Tudor have coupled the image of his regime with the Ion Antonescu regime into their versions of a national Pantheon.

 Cultural depictions

-He was played by Constantin Cojocaru in the 2011 Swiss docudrama Die letzten Tage der Ceaușescus.
+Ceaușescu is played by Constantin Cojocaru in the 2011 Swiss docudrama Die letzten Tage der Ceaușescus.

+The final song on the 2012 album Bish Bosch by Scott Walker titled “The Day The ‘Conducator’ Died (An Xmas Song)” is in reference to Ceaușescu (and his death on Christmas Day.)

 A comedy musical enjoyed a world premiere at Seven Arts in Leeds on Sunday 21 May 2017.
 It was written by Tom Bailey and Greg Jameson, with songs by Allan Stelmach, and depicted Nicolae and Elena Ceaușescu and their son Valentin in a piece of meta musical theatre that was also a comment upon celebrity culture and the role social media and political correctness play in creating social pariahs.

 Honours and awards

-Ceaușescu was made a knight of the Danish Order of the Elephant, but this appointment was revoked on 23 December 1989 by the queen of Denmark, Margrethe II.
+Ceaușescu was made a knight of the Danish Order of the Elephant, but this appointment was revoked on 23 December 1989 by the then queen of Denmark, Margrethe II.

 Ceaușescu was likewise stripped of his honorary Knight Grand Cross of the Most Honourable Order of the Bath (GCB) status by Queen Elizabeth II of the United Kingdom on the day before his execution.
 Queen Elizabeth II also returned the insignia of the Order of the Star of the Socialist Republic of Romania that Ceaușescu had bestowed upon her in 1978.

 On his 70th birthday in 1988, Ceaușescu was decorated with the Karl-Marx-Order by then Socialist Unity Party of Germany (SED) chief Erich Honecker; through this he was honoured for his rejection of Mikhail Gorbachev's reforms.